 Somewhat interestingly (for me) is that several of my fondest Cartagena memories weren’t even captured on film.
 I am thinking of sunset from the city walls our first night in town.
 I am thinking of alfresco dining as local kids stopped by our table to “rap” to us, adapting the lyrics to our reactions.
 I am thinking of late night coffee breaks in Plaza de Bolívar, when the evening breeze had finally cooled the air down to tolerable levels.
 I am thinking of nightly serenades by our hotel room’s resident gecko.
 I am thinking of amazing pizzas eaten by Pamela and I at an upstairs restaurant, the owner of which has cheese specially-imported from Italy!
 As we dined in our balcony niche in the lively barrio of Getsemaní, the streets below were alive with locals cheering for the national fútbol team, which had advanced to the next qualifying level.
 Cartagenans cheered, horns blared, vuvuzelas tooted.
 I am thinking of fried bananas, coconut rice, Club Colombia (cerveza), and some of the best seafood I’ve ever tasted.

-Pamela’s and my last stop as a couple traveling together was Santa Marta, one of the oldest continually-inhabited cities in the Americas.
+Our stop as a couple traveling together was Santa Marta, one of the oldest continually-inhabited cities in the Americas.
 What I once imagined as a sleepy port town today is a lively city of half-a-million people.
 It seems most backpackers stop off here just briefly, on their way to Tayrona National Park, or Ciudad Perdida, or Minca, or Taganga, or…but Santa Marta itself has a surprising lot to offer.
 For starters, Santa Marta is home to one of the best urban beaches in the world.
 We spent much of Easter Sunday lazing on the beach and swimming in the sea, alongside dozens of locals.
 When visiting Santa Marta a second time, later in my trip, I noticed another, longer beach, on the other side of the marina, nearly devoid of people.
 How is this possible?!

 Pamela and I parted ways after Santa Marta (but only for a week, Loyal Reader, so don’t you fret).
 She went back to Mexico while I stayed in Colombia and tackled the notorious trail to the “lost Tairona city” of Ciudad Perdida (in Spanish, it literally means “Lost City”).
 This multi-day trek was once off-limits to all but the heartiest of adventurers, as camping conditions were primitive and as the surrounding jungle was prime territory for the FARC and other guerilla groups.
 Things have gotten safer since late last decade, and the Ciudad Perdida excursion is now the thing to do if you have at least four extra days to spare.
-I’ve had my eye on this track for the last several years, and lucked into a spot with Magic Tours, one of the main Santa Marta and Taganga-area tour companies specializing in C.P. hikes.
-I’d signed up for the five-day hike, packed my hiking boots, wide-brimmed hat, waterproof pack liner, and insect repellent, so I was ready to go!
+I have had my eye on this track for the last several years, and lucked into a spot with Magic Tours, one of the main Santa Marta and Taganga-area tour companies specializing in C.P. hikes.
+I had signed up for the five-day hike, packed my hiking boots, wide-brimmed hat, waterproof pack liner, and insect repellent, so I was ready to go!

 In a nutshell, the hike was tough, one of the hardest physical challenges I have yet faced.
 What was I thinking, I wondered, three hours into the first day’s hike as I toted a heavy pack, it and me both drenched in sweat, and negotiated an impossibly-steep, muddy and muleshit-ridden trail?
 I had already lost my balance on one of the day’s several river crossings; my boots were soaked through, caked with mud, and unlikely to dry for the remainder of the hike.
 I generally considered myself a fit hiker, usually not the fastest on the trail (if only for my penchant for frequent photography stops), but almost always the one most willing to walk farther than anyone else.
 My first summit of SoCal’s Mt.
 San Gorgonio (2008) clocked in at 24.5 miles in less than 12 hours, and on summit night of my Mt.
 Kilimanjaro hike (2010) I was leading the pack for much of the way until I finally had to stop when the urge to vomit sucker-punched me at 17,500 feet.